internetofwater/docs.geoconnex.us/docs/reference/data-formats/jsonld/primer/building.md

 # Building Geoconnex Web Resources

-This section provides step-by-step guidance to build Geoconnex Web Resources, which should be an HTML webpage with a unique URL within which is embedded an JSON-LD document (see @sec-primer).
-See @sec-complete-examples for completed example documents to skip the step-by-step.
+This section provides step-by-step guidance to build Geoconnex Web Resources, which should be an HTML webpage with a unique URL within which is embedded an JSON-LD document.

 ## Geoconnex JSON-LD elements